 ‘Introduction to the Songs of Innocence’ is the first poem in William Blake’s collection of poetry the ‘Songs of Innocence’ written in 1789.
 The poems present in this collection expresses a naive, childlike view of salvation, as most of the poems are addressed to children.
 In his simple perspective of life, the world is beautiful and Jesus died for our sins.
 This poem titled ‘Introduction’ sets the tone for the entire sequence.
-The poet is projected as a visionary who is divinely inspired through angels.
+The poet is projected as a visionary who is divinely inspired by angels.
 ‘Introduction’ also reflects the process of poetic composition.
-It defines the composition of poetry as a process of making what was formless to artistic creation.
+It defines the composition of poetry as a process of making what was formless into artistic creation.

 Explore Introduction to the Songs of Innocence

 ‘Introduction to the Songs of Innocence’ links the poem and the book within the context of pastoral poems.
 Also, it stands as a testimony to his purpose in writing poetry and his belief in simple rural life.

 The poem ‘Introduction’ introduces the poet’s purpose and inspiration behind penning down poetry.
 In this poem, the narrator is described as a piper.
 He is happily piping when he sees a child on a cloud.
 The child asks him to pipe a song about a lamb, when he does sing, the child weeps on hearing it.
 Again, the child asks the piper to sing and he sings the same song.
 But now the child cries with joy when he hears it.
 Further, the child tells the narrator to write a book before he disappears.
 Inspired by the child, the piper takes a reed to make a pen.
 With it, he writes happy songs for children to bring them joy.
 Therefore, the voice of the poems is written as that of a child and/or accessible to children.